 This Is How Online Shoppers Are Securing Their Package Deliveries This Holiday Season

-Almost 60 million packages will be delivered per day during the Holidays as people order presents for friends and family.
-Likely, some of these are headed to your door at various times from morning to night.
+Almost 60 million packages were delivered per day during the holidays last year as people ordered presents for friends and family.
+That volume is likely to continue this year with deliveries headed to your door at various times from morning to night.

 Unfortunately, Porch Pirates also know these packages are coming, as they up their game during the jolliest time of year.
 Well, here are some ways shoppers are protecting their packages from these foes.